clairesaunders/smithScripts/README.md

 # How to run

 Download all the contents of this repository into one directory and run auto.py.
-If you do not with to run the dgsreductionmantid script, as this takes a long time, and simply want to view the output xml files, comment out the last for-loop in auto.py.
+If you do not wish to run the dgsreductionmantid script, as this takes a long time, and simply want to view the output xml files, comment out the last for-loop in auto.py.
 There may be some further dependecies needed for the dgsreductionmantid script to work.

 # Robustness

 The script has been optimized to be as robust as I could make it.
 There is very little hardcoding.
 The csv file can be replaced with any other melting csv file.
 The template xml can be replaced.
-If future requirements need to be met, like including more than just the ramping runs, these requirements can be easily met with changes to <5 lines of code.
+If future requirements need to be met, like including more than just the ramping runs, these requirements can be easily met with changes to < 5 lines of code.
 Because auto.py is robust, it can be easily modified to meet further requirements.